egor-georgiev/pgcat-sticky-cursors/README.md

   make kill-psql
   ```

-4. re-connect and verify that the connection persists
+4. re-connect and verify that the cursor persists
 -
   ```bash
   make session